manticoresoftware/manticoresearch/docs/getting-started/docker.rst

 For persistence, there are 3 folders that can be mounted locally:

-* /etc/sphinxsearch - location of sphinx.conf
+* /etc/manticoresearch - location of manticore.conf
 * /var/lib/manticore/data - used for index files
 * /var/lib/manticore/log -  used for log files